 How to increase business value and enhance change resilience?

-To sum it up, here are my personal key take-aways on ensuring higher business value out of data science and AI investments and on building resilience into them:
+To sum it up, here are my key take-aways on ensuring higher business value out of data science and AI investments and on building resilience into them:

 - Always focus on solving problems worth solving.
-Take time to understand the customer needs and the phenomena behind behaviour.
+Take time to understand the customer needs and the phenomena behind the behaviour.

 - Understand the business value you create and measure it rigorously.
 Try to embed the data science and AI solutions in business processes and the actual tasks in them to ensure business value.

-- Invest in automation, efficient development practices, and scalability to keep the focus on innovation and creation of new business value.
+- Invest in automation, efficient development practices, and scalability to keep the focus on innovation and the creation of new business value.
 Free up time through modular architecture and by automating repeated steps in data science and AI solution development, deployment, and operations.